azadecon/codes/README.md

 # codes
-frequent codes to use till I learn to write them self
+frequent codes to use till I learn to write them myself
 ---
 ## rmdf